brumafriend/BrumaGame/README.md

 **Tax:** Low on money?
 Tax people.
 Not surprisingly, taxation isn't popular and, whilst raising funds for war, will also result in a huge increase in tension.
 Taxation should only really be used in emergencies or if you have a very low level of tension.
 For each person taxed, you gain $1.
 The tension increase per tax is: (n)*0.00092 with _n_ being the number of people taxed.

-**Political Belief:** (as of 01/12/2017) There are currently three political beliefs you, as a country, can adopt free of charge!
+**Political Belief:** There are currently three political beliefs you, as a country, can adopt free of charge!
 You can only set your belief once (it cannot be changed), so make it count.
 If you become Communist, you have a higher chance to win a war.
 If you become Conservative, you gain less tension from defeats and failures.
 If you become Liberal, the chance of a civil war breaking out when your tension is above 50% is lower.